 Euphorbia longituberculosa Hochst. ex Boiss.

-Euphorbia longituberculosa is a succulent plant with a thick taproot merging into a swollen, usually tuberculate (sometimes smooth) stem.
+Euphorbia longituberculosa is a succulent plant with a thick taproot merging into a swollen, usually tuberculate or sometimes smooth stem.
 It grows up to 12 inches (30 cm) tall.
 The stem is up to 5.6 inches (14 cm) tall and 2.4 inches (6 cm) in diameter.
-Branches are fleshy, tuberculate or smooth, and grow up to 3.2 inches (8 cm) long and up to 0.4 inches (1 cm) in diameter, radiating from the stem apex.
+Branches are fleshy, tuberculate or smooth and grow up to 3.2 inches (8 cm) long and up to 0.4 inches (1 cm) in diameter, radiating from the stem apex.
 Tubercles are usually purple.
 Leaves are linear-lanceolate, up to 2 inches (5 cm) long, and up to 0.4 inches (1 cm) wide.
-Flowers are yellowish and up to 0.1 inches (0.25 cm) in diameter.
+Flowers are yellowish, up to 0.1 inches (0.25 cm) in diameter, and appear in spring.

 How to Grow and Care